-Remembering the punk rock godfather, the Teddy Boy sartorialist, the Situationist International combatant, the propagandist imperator, my true idol: Malcolm McLaren.
+Remembering the punk rock godfather, the Teddy Boy sartorialist, the Situationist International combatant, the propagandist imperator, and my true idol: Malcolm McLaren.
 He was born on this day in 1946.

-McLaren attended a number of British art colleges and adopted the stance of the social rebel in the style of French revolutionaries, Internationale Situationniste.
-McLaren realised that a new protest style was need for the 1970s, which he supplied fashion from the Chelsea boutique SEX, which he operated with girlfriend Vivienne Westwood.
+McLaren attended a number of British art colleges and adopted the stance of the social rebel in the style of French revolutionaries, the Internationale Situationniste.
+McLaren realised that a new protest style was needed for the 1970s, which he supplied with fashion from the Chelsea boutique SEX, which he operated with girlfriend Vivienne Westwood.
 After a period advising the New York Dolls in the U.S., McLaren moved back to London and managed the Sex Pistols.
 The issue of a controversial record, God Save the Queen, satirising the Queen’s Jubilee in 1977, was typical of McLaren’s shock tactic.

-In his later years, he lived in Paris and New York City, and died of peritoneal mesothelioma in a Swiss hospital on 8 April 2010.
+In his later years, he lived in Paris and New York City, and he died of peritoneal mesothelioma in a Swiss hospital on 8 April 2010.

-Read also CHAOS TO COUTURE: SAFETY PIN, PADLOCK, PUNK ROCK.
+💧 Consider checking out CHAOS TO COUTURE: SAFETY PIN, PADLOCK, PUNK ROCK.

 Featured image via Vice.